micmejia/bible-dump/NKJV/1 Samuel/1 Sam 4.md

 Now his daughter-in-law, Phinehas' wife, was with child, _due_ to be delivered; and when she heard the news that the ark of God was captured, and that her father-in-law and her husband were dead, she bowed herself and gave birth, for her labor pains came upon her.

 ###### 20
 And about the time of her death the women who stood by her said to her, "Do not fear, for you have borne a son."
-But she did not answer, nor did she [^h]regard _it._
+But she did not answer, nor did she regard _it._

 ###### 21
-Then she named the child Ichabod,[^i] saying, "The glory has departed from Israel!" because the ark of God had been captured and because of her father-in-law and her husband.
+Then she named the child Ichabod, saying, "The glory has departed from Israel!" because the ark of God had been captured and because of her father-in-law and her husband.

 ###### 22
 And she said, "The glory has departed from Israel, for the ark of God has been captured."